danakj/danakj.github.io/_posts/2023-02-05-memory-safe-cpp.md

 #### Restricting the language

-To make finding use-after-move tractable, we need to restrict the language and reject code that does not conform to a more limited set of behaviours.
+To make finding all use-after-move tractable, we need to restrict the language and reject code that does not conform to a more limited set of behaviours.

 1. Moving from a data member is only allowed in a &&-qualified method.
 This would mean that either: